vxna/optimize-three-webpack-plugin/README.md

 ## Custom module aliases

-In the past, one of possible ways to tree shake `three` was to use `"sideEffects": false` flag in `webpack` and alias `three` to `src/Three.js` instead of default `build/three.module.js`.
+In the past, one of possible ways to tree shake `three` was to use `"sideEffects": false` flag in `webpack` and alias `three` to `src/Three.js` instead of `build/three.module.js`.
 Since `three@0.103.0`, ESM [support for examples](https://threejs.org/docs/#manual/en/introduction/Import-via-modules) landed in `three` package.
 This change allows us to import loaders and other things from the examples folder with ease.

 The problem was that tree shaking method we've used isn't compatible with ESM examples.
 I am not sure if using custom module aliases is actually the best solution for everyone, but at least it works for me and gives desired results.

-At the time of writing all available ESM examples are [supported](https://github.com/vxna/optimize-three-webpack-plugin/blob/master/src/aliases.js).

 ## Rationale